ziyilin/graal/docs/reference-manual/polyglot/options.md

 ## Polyglot Options

-#### Polyglot Options for Graal Language Launchers
+#### Polyglot Options for Language Launchers

 We have extended every language launcher with a set of so called _polyglot options_.
-Polyglot options allow users of any language launcher to access the options of other Graal languages.
+Polyglot options allow users of any language launcher to access the options of other languages supported by GraalVM (implemented with the Truffle Language Implementation Framework).
 The format is: `--<languageID>.<property>=<value>`.
 For example the `R` launcher also supports the `--js.atomics=true` JavaScript option.